dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Christian Seberino:**
-okay okay I like what you said about that you said how the stakes aren't as high and so the attackers wouldn't be so motivated if we were if they were voting
+okay I like what you said about that you said how the stakes aren't as high and so the attackers wouldn't be so motivated if we were if they were voting